 Paralysis can be sudden and life altering to the victim and family members.
 One has to adapt to a new life with the added stress associated with a loss of wages, medical bills, long-term care, and learning how to adapt to a new life.

-At Floyd Hunter Injury Law, our Alabama serious injury attorneys will help you through this tough time.
+At Floyd Hunter Injury Law, our Montgomery paralysis lawyers will help you through this tough time.
 Our experienced attorneys are equipped with the up to date medical and legal knowledge that is required in order to keep your rights protected following a serious injury.

 Knows the Signs of Paralysis